Employment Tax Returns Explained

-Then there's Form 941, which is is used to report quarterly federal taxes withheld to the IRS.
-These taxes include, Social Security, Medicare, and federal income taxes.
+Then there's Form 941, filed quarterly to report federal payroll taxes withheld to the IRS.
+Federal payroll taxes include, Social Security, Medicare, and federal income taxes.

-Annually, you may have to file Form 940 to report Federal Unemployment (FUTA) tax to the IRS.
+Form 940 is filed annually to report Federal Unemployment (FUTA) tax to the IRS.

-If you paid a household employee, such as a babysitter, the annual wage threshold prescribed for household employees, ($1,900 for 2015 and $2,000 for 2016) or more, you'll need to file Schedule H, Household Employment Taxes.
+If you paid a household employee, such as a babysitter, the annual wage threshold prescribed for household employees ($1,900 for 2015 and $2,000 for 2016), you'll need to file Schedule H, Household Employment Taxes.
 Schedule H is filed with Form 1040.
-If you do not have to file Form 1040, file Schedule H by itself and pay the taxes paid with the return to the U.S. Treasury.
+If you do not have to file Form 1040, file Schedule H by itself and pay the taxes with the return to the U.S. Treasury.

 Form W-2, Wage and Tax Statement:

 Paper returns and electronically filed returns must be received by employees by January 31 of the following year.
 They are filed with the Social Security Administration.
 File Copy A of Form W-2 (and the accompanying transmittal Form W-3) by February 28 (or the 29th during a leap year).
 Electronically filed returns are due by March 31.

 You can request a filing extension of 30 days with the Social Security Administration by sending Form 8809, Request for Extension of Time to File Information Returns.